This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 color and light

 I don't know how spirituality got so serious.
-To me color is spiritual, it radiates hope, love and fun, it says "your playfulness expresses your sacred self."
-Fun is the answer to every prayer.
+To me color is spiritual, it radiates hope, love and fun, it is the answer to every prayer.

 Sacred Figure